softfire-eu/softfire-eu.github.io/docs/tutorial-iperf+odl-sdn.md

       type: SdnResource
 ```

-The new file "experiment.yaml" will be something like this
+The new file _experiment.yaml_ will be something like this
 ```yaml

 ---